 Of course, this tale is all very interesting but what is the worth in it?

 The worth comes from realizing WHY the cash flow had suffered, WHY existing patients were starting to complain the phone wasn’t being answered and WHY new patients couldn’t make an appointment!

 All three of those are crucial for the bottom line of any private medical practice.

 There are only a certain number of hours in a day.

-Try and cram into those hours more than you can successfully achieve and you could very easily find your private practise in difficulties.
+Try and cram into those hours more than you can successfully achieve and you could very easily find your private practice in difficulties.

-In other words if you loose track of time, sooner or later you will loose money too.
+In other words, if you lose track of time, sooner or later you will lose money too.